Great Dane puppies grow extremely fast. Choosing the right Great Dane puppy food is key!

 Therefore, both giant and large breed formulas are ideal and can be correct for Great Danes!

-Meat Meal and Meat By Products?
-YUCK!?
+Meat Meal and Meat By-Products?
+YUCK, right!?

 Many people see ‘Meat Meal’ or ‘Meat By Product Meal’ on the ingredients list and immediately believe that it must mean the food is full of cheap protein and junk.